Seedlot registration and certification

 Formulas for calculating GW are also presented in Appendix 7 of the Chief Forester's Standards for Seed Use.
 The GW is not a required field for registration.
 If a seedlot has a GW greater to or equal to 5, complies with the transfer limit of your harvest block, and is owned or can be acquired, then a seedlot of this type must be used for reforestation on crown land.
 There is no requirement to select the seedlot with the highest GW.

 The registration requirements of seed orchard seedlots include confirmation of parent tree breeding values, common area of use, and Ne and GW calculations.
-The parent tree contribution records the ORCHARD ID(s) and primary SPU for the intended area of use.
+The parent tree contribution records the orchard ID(s) and primary Seed Planning Unit (SPU) for the intended area of use.
 Gamete, supplemental mass pollination (SMP) and pollen contamination are also recorded.

 For lots from seed orchards where SMP has been applied, the breeding value contribution of SMP pollen used on the parent trees can be calculated on SPAR.